Chapter 9: Contract costs

 Answer

-The only costs deemed incremental costs of securing a contract are the commissions disbursed to the sales agents.
-These commissions represent costs to obtain a contract that Entity T would not have incurred if the contracts had not been obtained.
-Telecom should capitalize an asset for these costs, provided they are recoverable.
-All other expenses, such as sales agents’ salaries and advertising expenses, are expensed as incurred, as they are costs that Entity T would have incurred regardless of whether or not the customer contracts were obtained.
+The only costs that qualify as incremental costs of obtaining a contract are the commissions paid to the sales agents.
+The commissions are costs to obtain a contract that entity T would not have incurred if it had not obtained the contracts.
+Telecom should record an asset for the costs, assuming they are recoverable.
+All other costs are expensed as incurred.
+The sales agents’ salaries and the advertising expenses are expenses that entity T would have incurred whether or not it obtained the customer contracts.

 Expensing these costs as they are incurred is not permitted, unless they qualify for the practical expedient discussed.